A yellow "be aware" warning of heavy rain is in force for South and South West Wales.

 Forecasters say there could be locally torrential downpours in places.

 There is rain, surface water and reduced visibility on the M4 between J30 A4232 (Cardiff Gate) and J23 M48.

-The Met Office has issued a yellow "be aware" warning of rain for South and West Wales tonight.
+The Met Office has issued a yellow "be aware" warning of rain for parts of Denbighshire, Flintshire, Wrexham, Conwy, Gwynedd and Powys.